ucdavis-bioinformatics-training/2020-Bioinformatics_Prerequisites_Workshop/Advanced_R/linear_models.md

 ### Exercises and things to think about
 - Look at the documentation for formula again using ?formula.
 How would you change the formula statement if you wanted to add a quadratic term?
 - Convert temperature to Farenheit by replacing temperature with I(9/5*temperature + 32) in the model formula.
 Does the p-value for the association with expression change?
+- Look at the documentation for limma [here](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf) to see a bioinformatics application of what you just learned.
 - *For your experiment, what would the model formula look like?*